novoda/github-slack-action/README.md

   uses: novoda/github-slack-action@master
   with:
     color: danger
-    text: This is a danger example text
+    text: This is a danger example text for ferran
     webhook: ${{ secrets.SLACK_WEBHOOK_URL }}
+    mentionPairs: ferran-U0111, clara-U0121
 ```